doolin/arscope/arscope.md

 * Some understanding how the ActiveRecord implementation of scope works.
-* How chaining scopes works.
+* How scope chaining works.
 * How class methods can chain with scopes.
 * How to control queries on parameter values.
 * Some tips for debugging scopes.
 (Hint: use `to_sql`)